MSU Human Resources >> Benefits >> Workers-comp >> Workers' Compensation FAQs

 You must also complete the Report of Claimed Occupational Injury or Illness form , within 24 hours of the injury.
 This form may be completed after medical treatment is received and must be mailed to MSU Human Resources, Workers' Compensation, 1407 S. Harrison Road, Suite 110, East Lansing, MI 48823 or faxed to (517) 432-4102.

 Workers' Compensation disability is 80% of your after-tax wages based on the highest 39 weeks of the previous 52 weeks of earnings prior to your date of injury.
 This is considered your average weekly wage.
-In determining your weekly Workers' Compensation rate, your average weekly wage rate is combined with your marital status, number of dependents and tax filing status, to determine compensation.
+In determining your weekly Workers' Compensation rate, your average weekly wage rate is combined with your marital status, number of dependents, and tax filing status to determine compensation.

 Workers' Compensation disability income is payable if you are compensably disabled.
 You are considered compensably disabled as long as you are unable to do any job that was within your pre-injury qualifications and training.

 Yes, Workers' Compensation benefits are coordinated with other benefits you receive from MSU.
 This coordination is allowed under Michigan Statutes.
-Workers' Compensation benefits are reduced by the after-tax value of the other MSU benefits you receive such as retirement, Social Security and Long Term Disability.
+Workers' Compensation benefits are reduced by the after-tax value of the other MSU benefits you receive, such as retirement, Social Security, and Long Term Disability.

 Workers' Compensation must authorize payment for necessary medical care for open and active work-related injury or illness.

 If you are put off work or released with restrictions and your department does not have a job for you within your restrictions, you are entitled to receive Workers' Compensation for lost time.
 These payments start on the eighth calendar day you are off work.
-If you are off 14 days or more, you will be paid retroactive from your first day off.
+If you are off for 14 days or more, you will be paid retroactively from your first day off.

-MSU Employee's covered by other MSU benefits such as sick leave, disability, personal leave, health care, and retirement contributions may still have access to those benefits upon the denial of a Workers' Compensation claim or until final resolution of an appeal is reached.
+MSU Employees covered by other MSU benefits such as sick leave, disability, personal leave, health care, and retirement contributions may still have access to those benefits upon the denial of a Workers' Compensation claim or until final resolution of an appeal is reached.

 Your health and dental benefits will continue while you are on Workers' Compensation as long as the Employee Contribution portion (if applicable) of your monthly premiums is paid.
 While you remain in a pay status (using sick or vacation leave), premium deductions will continue to be taken from your paycheck.
 When you drop to non-pay status (leave without pay), MSU Human Resources Benefits will bill you for your insurance premium.
 The premium rates will be consistent with your payroll deduction amount.